The Rolex Submariner, introduced in 1953, is the standard among diving watches, and the first watch to withstand depths of 300 meters (1,000 feet).

 If you’re going to invest in the best Rolex watches like a Submariner model, it’s best to work with a reputable seller you can trust, such as Amazon.
 Even then, it’s best to come prepared, so you know you’re walking away with a genuine Submariner watch.
 Also, most reputable sellers offer a brand authenticity guarantee to their watches.

 Platforms like eBay and Craigslist don’t vet their sellers’ products, so it’s easy for counterfeiters to push reproductions onto unsuspecting buyers.
 Also, with online venue transactions, it’s hard to follow up or demand recourse if you’re not satisfied with the watch.
-You should order on Amazon instead.
+You should order on this site instead.

 Your most pressing questions answered.